 The fixed-income results were “very weak,” said Charles Peabody, an analyst at Portales Partners LLC in New York who rates the stock sector perform.
 “Strength tends to beget strength and weakness weakness, so I think on the fixed-income side they’re going to end up being a loser.”

-Excluding accounting adjustments, profit was 16 cents a share, below the 29-cent average estimate (MS) of 20 analysts surveyed by Bloomberg.
+Excluding accounting adjustments, profit was 16 cents a share, below the 29-cent average estimate (MS:US) of 20 analysts surveyed by Bloomberg.
 On that basis, the firm’s return on equity was about 2 percent, below Gorman’s goal of 15 percent.

 Morgan Stanley shares pared their decline after Mike Mayo, an analyst at Credit Agricole Securities (USA), raised his rating to outperform from underperform.
 Mayo’s price target is $16.
 The stock is 55 percent below where it traded when Gorman took over, and is trading at about half the firm’s liquidation value.